-- Identify the background and importance of accurate insurance claims submissions, coding, and billing. - Differentiate between professional ethics and medical etiquette. - Identify instances when an employer, an employee or independent contractor can be liable when billing for medical services. - Demonstrate understanding of Privacy, Security and HIPAA in a healthcare setting. - Explain Medical Necessity as it relates to National Correct Coding Initiative (NCCI/CCI). - Recognize various health Insurance models and explain best practices and tools for ensuring accurate and timely submission of medical claims for payment. - Provide basic knowledge of national diagnosis and procedure/service coding systems. - Explain the impact of coding compliance, clinical documentation improvement (CDI), and coding for necessity.
+- Identify the background and importance of accurate insurance claims submissions, coding, and billing. - Differentiate between professional ethics and medical etiquette. - Identify instances when an employer, an employee or independent contractor can be liable when billing for medical services. - Demonstrate understanding of Privacy, Security and HIPAA in a healthcare setting. - Explain Medical Necessity as it relates to National Correct Coding Initiative (NCCI/CCI). - Recognize various health Insurance models and explain best practices and tools for ensuring accurate and timely submission of medical claims for payment. - Explain the impact of coding compliance, clinical documentation improvement (CDI), and coding for necessity.